-Four events that you will not want to miss this Spring!
+Four events that you won’t want to miss in Spring 2019!

-Four places that you will want to visit this Spring!
+Four places that you will want to visit this Spring Break 2019!

 St. Patrick’s Day Festival | 3.16.19 | 9AM-6PM | Emerald Plantation Shopping Center

+The perfect Spring Break 2019 event!
 Proudly presented by Transportation Impact, this year’s festival will feature over 75 arts and crafts vendors, food vendors, amusement rides, face painters, and many other fun, family-oriented activities.
 No pets on festival grounds.
-Main tent is open to 21 years and up, no strollers allowed in beer tent.
+The main tent is open to 21 years and up, no strollers allowed in the beer tent.
 Admission to the festival and parking is free.

 Emerald Isle Marathon | 3.30.19 | 7AM

-The 6th Annual Emerald Isle Marathon, Half Marathon & 5K is a great event has attracted approximately 1,500 runners each year, and has raised more than $200,000 for bicycle path improvements and health-related charities over the past 5 years.
-This year’s event will benefit the Emerald Isle bicycle path and and SECU Family House, at UNC Hospitals, an organization that provides lodging and support services to patients receiving medical treatment far from their home communities.
+The 6th Annual Emerald Isle Marathon, Half Marathon and 5K is a great event that has attracted approximately 1,500 runners each year and has raised more than $200,000 for bicycle path improvements and health-related charities over the past 5 years.
+This year’s event will benefit the Emerald Isle bicycle path and SECU Family House, at UNC Hospitals, an organization that provides lodging and support services to patients receiving medical treatment far from their home communities.

 Join the EI Bunny for festivities including a bounce house, Easter Basket raffle, Cake Walk, Egg and spoon races, and more!
 Children should bring an Easter basket to collect prize.
 Photos with the EI Bunny!
 (Please note that no official egg hunt will take place but everyone will leave with Easter treats!)
 Everyone is invited!
 No registration is required.

-Beaufort Wine and Food ’s signature event will feature an exciting five days of tastings, seminar, dinners, live and silent auctions and more.
+Beaufort Wine and Food’s signature event will feature an exciting five days of tastings, seminars, dinners, live and silent auctions, and more.
 Talent from around the world descends on Beaufort to be paired up with some of the Crystal Coast’s best restaurants for an unforgettable experience – All in the name of charity!
-The festival combines the public’s appreciation for wine and food with its drive to support worthy local organizations, and has positioned itself as one of the area’s premier tourism events.
+The festival combines the public’s appreciation for wine and food with its drive to support worthy local organizations and has positioned itself as one of the area’s premier tourism events.
 All attendees must be at least 21 years of age to attend any Beaufort Wine and Food events.
 Tickets are non-refundable as these events are for charity.

 Cape Lookout Lighthouse

 Cape Lookout National Seashore preserves a 56-mile long section of the Southern Outer Banks, running from Ocracoke Inlet on the northeast to Beaufort Inlet on the southeast.
 Three undeveloped barrier islands make up the seashore – North and South Core Banks and Shackleford Banks.
-The seashore includes two historic villages on Core Banks, Shackleford’s wild horses, and the Cape Lookout Lighthouse, which has a black-and-white diamond pattern.
+The seashore includes two historic villages on Core Banks, Shackleford’s wild horses, and the Cape Lookout Lighthouse, which has a black-and-white diamond pattern, is known as the Diamond Lady.

 Ft.
 Macon State Park